julesjazz/jdots/README.md

 This will:
 - Update asdf plugins
-- Install the latest LTS/stable versions of Node.js, Python, and Terraform
+- Install the latest LTS/stable versions of Node.js, Python, Terraform, k9s, golang, rust, kubectl, helm, awscli, and azure-cli
 - Set them as the global versions
 - Reshim asdf